Crafting Enduring Connections: Mastering Customer Acquisition

 2. Optimize your channel mix

 Regularly review the performance of your acquisition channels (website, email, social media, paid ads, etc.) and reallocate resources to the highest-performing ones.
 Test new channels that align with your audience’s preferences.
+For most gaming brands the highest-leverage channels are paid social and creator-led UGC creative production, where messaging can be tested and scaled fast.

 3. Leverage data and analytics